-Mr Gallagher was appointed Finance Director of Falcon Oil & Gas Australia Ltd in January 2015.
-Mr. Gallagher is also Chief Financial Officer of Falcon Oil & Gas Ltd, the parent company of Falcon Oil & Gas Australia Ltd. Mr Gallagher joined Falcon in October 2012 as Group Financial Controller with responsibility for the Group's Dublin, Hungarian and Australian finance and commercial functions following 11 years working with PricewaterhouseCoopers ("PwC") in Ireland and the USA.
-At PwC, Mr. Gallagher had previously worked with and advised both quoted and unquoted oil & gas exploration and production companies.
-Mr. Gallagher qualified as a Chartered Accountant with PwC Dublin and is a Fellow of Chartered Accountants Ireland.
+Mr. Gallagher was appointed as Finance Director of Falcon Oil & Gas Australia Ltd in January 2015.
+Mr. Gallagher is also Chief Financial Officer of Falcon Oil & Gas Ltd, the parent company of Falcon Oil & Gas Australia Ltd. Mr. Gallagher joined Falcon in October 2012 as Group Financial Controller with responsibility for the Group's Dublin, Hungarian and Australian finance and commercial functions.
+Mr. Gallagher brings over a decade of experience working with PricewaterhouseCoopers ("PwC") in Ireland and the USA.
+At PwC, Mr. Gallagher had previously worked with and advised both quoted and unquoted Oil & Gas exploration and production companies.
+In addition, since September 2014, Mr. Gallagher has been a Member of the Accounting Council of the Financial Reporting Council ("FRC") which is responsible for accounting standards in the UK and Ireland.
+Mr. Gallagher is a Fellow of Chartered Accountants Ireland.